isomerpages/govtech-corp/media/technews/_posts/2019-09-26-post-Hello Merdeka Generation — we enhanced the Moments of Life app for you.md

 government hopes to keep its senior citizens engaged in their silver years through the Moments of Life mobile app.</p>
 <p>In June 2018, the Government Technology Agency of Singapore (GovTech)
-launched the&nbsp;<a href="https://www.tech.gov.sg/products-and-services/moments-of-life/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Moments of Life mobile app</a>&nbsp;catering
-to the needs of young parents—the first example of a citizen-centric concierge-like approach to providing government digital services.
+launched the&nbsp;Moments of Life mobile app&nbsp;catering to the needs of young parents—the first example of a citizen-centric concierge-like approach to providing government digital services.
 Rather than seek out multiple ministries to register a new birth and apply for a baby bonus, young parents can now complete all these tasks on a single platform using